-This is part 2 in a series about my approach and protocol after getting the COVID-19 virus.
-The information shared in this post and in part 1 are based on my own experience with the virus and is not medical advice.
+This is part 2 in a series about my approach and protocol for virus recovery, particularly after getting the COVID-19 virus.
+The information shared in this post and in part 1 are based on my own experience with virus recovery and is not medical advice.
 Always consult with your personal care professional before starting any new supplement or protocol.

-This post is about what I did and what I think are the most important and helpful interventions while recovering from COVID-19 (or really any virus).
+This post is about what I did and what I think are the most important and helpful interventions for virus recovery post infection with COVID-19 (or really any virus).

-This is about the supplements I used while I was sick, the supplements I continue to use while recovering and replenishing to restore and get back to resiliency; my take on using over the counter medications with COVID-19 (or any virus), and what I’d put up there that’s just as important (probably more) than food and supplements for healing.
+This is about the supplements I used while I was sick, the supplements I continue to use to support viral recovery and to help replenish and restore and get back to resiliency; my take on using over the counter medications with COVID-19 (or any virus), and what I’d put up there that’s just as important (probably more) than food and supplements for healing.

-I’ve already covered my food protocol while recovering from COVID-19 right here.
+I’ve already covered my food protocol for virus recovery post COVID-19 infection right here.

 That post was getting a little long so I split this into two and intentionally focused on food first because food always comes first — it’s that important and impactful on health.
 So if you haven’t already be sure to go back and read part 1 here.